 The Company utilizes royalty agreements with individuals and entities to provide compensation for items relating to developed products, websites and email provided to our associates.
-The Company paid royalties for such royalty agreements of \$0.3 million and \$0.2 million in 2012 and 2011, respectively.
-Royalty costs were reclassified to costs of sales from selling and administrative expenses.
+The Company paid royalties of \$0.3 million in each of 2013 and 2012.

 Employment Agreements